 Give Yourself Space

-This is my favourite analogy for creative energy I’ve ever heard: Think of creative energy like a muscle.
+This is my favorite analogy for creative energy I’ve ever heard: Think of creative energy like a muscle.

 It’s a part of you, and as you use it it strengthens and gets more efficient, right?